 - When the room is ready (all doors and windows should be shut and fireplaces blocked) let him out of the carrier.

-- Leave your cat with some familiar bedding and if it is a cold day, a hot water bottle wrapped in a blanket.
+- Leave your cat with some familiar bedding.
+If it’s a cold day provide a hot water bottle wrapped in a blanket.
 This should make your cat more secure.

 - Some cats walk into a new home, curl up in a favourite chair and never look back.
 Others take time to adjust to their new surroundings.

-- Cats will rub their heads and bodies on furniture, walls, doors etc to lay down scent from glands, which are situated mostly on the head but also over the body.
+- Cats will rub their heads and bodies on furniture, walls, doors etc to lay down scent.
 Rubbing their own scent around the house increases their feeling of security.
 You can help this process by rubbing a soft cotton cloth gently around the cat’s face to pick up its personal scent profile.
 Then dab this at cat height around the room(s) where he will initially be exploring.
 You can repeat this daily and widen the areas where you impose his scent, so before he ventures outside he should feel confident within his own home.

 - Use food and a regular routine to help during the adjustment period.
 Small frequent meals will give you more contact initially and help to reassure your cat that all is well.
 He will relax because he will know what is going to happen and when.

-- An indoor cat may find settling into a new home more difficult than one which spends time outside, because he will be less used to environmental changes.
-Such a cat should be introduced to his new home slowly – one room at a time and with plenty of reassurance.
+- An indoor cat may find settling into a new home more difficult than one which spends time outside because he will be less used to environmental changes.
+Introduce the cat to his new home slowly – one room at a time and with plenty of reassurance.